swizzlevixen/ae-expressions/README.md

 - [AExpr Breakdown](https://aexpr.wordpress.com/)
 - [Questions tagged `after-effects-expressions`](http://video.stackexchange.com/questions/tagged/after-effects-expressions) on the [Video Production](http://video.stackexchange.com/) [StackExchange](http://stackexchange.com/)

+### Tips

+- In After Effects CC 2015 (13.5) or later (released 2015-06-26), [Adobe has improved error handling in expressions](http://blogs.adobe.com/aftereffects/2015/06/changes-to-expressions-in-after-effects-cc-2015-13-5.html).
+Go to **After Effects CC > Preferences > General…** and check the box for **Enable JavaScript Debugger**.
+- [Expressionist](http://aescripts.com/expressionist/) — Remco Janssen has written a new expression editor, that gives you a window inside AE with basic IDE features such as syntax highlighting, line numbers and multiple cursors. $40, released 2016-03-03.

 ## Javascript

 Since Expressions are written in JavaScript, it's good to have a handle on the language.